An Interview with HRH The Princess of Wales

 "An Interview with HRH The Princess of Wales" is an episode of the BBC documentary series Panorama which was broadcast on BBC1 on 20 November 1995.
 The 54-minute programme saw Diana, Princess of Wales, interviewed by journalist Martin Bashir about her relationship with her husband, Charles, Prince of Wales, and the reasons for their subsequent separation.
-The programme was watched by nearly 23 million viewers in the UK, which at the time was 39.3% of the population.
+The programme was watched by nearly 23 million viewers in the UK.
 The worldwide audience was estimated at 200 million across 100 countries.
 In the UK, the National Grid reported a 1,000 MW surge in demand for power after the programme.
 At the time, the BBC hailed the interview as the scoop of a generation.

-In 2020, BBC Director-General Tim Davie apologised to the princess's brother Lord Spencer because Bashir had used forged bank statements to win his and Diana's trust to secure the interview.
-Former Justice of the Supreme Court Lord Dyson conducted an independent inquiry into the issue.
+In 2020, BBC director-general Tim Davie apologised to the princess's brother Lord Spencer because Bashir had used forged bank statements to win his and Diana's trust to secure the interview.
+Former Justice of the Supreme Court Lord John Dyson conducted an independent inquiry into the issue.
 Dyson's inquiry found Bashir guilty of deceit and of breaching BBC editorial conduct to obtain the interview.
+A year after the inquiry's conclusion, Tim Davie announced that the BBC would never air the interview again and would not license it to other broadcasters.

 Background

-Martin Bashir's interview with Diana, Princess of Wales, was conducted in Diana's sitting room at Kensington Palace on 5 November 1995 (Guy Fawkes Night); the room later became the playden for Princes William and Harry.
+Martin Bashir's interview with Diana, Princess of Wales, was conducted in Diana's sitting room at Kensington Palace on 5 November 1995; the room later became the playden for Princes William and Harry.
 The camera and recording equipment had been brought into the palace under the pretence of installing a new hi-fi system.
 In addition to Bashir, Panorama producer Mike Robinson and a cameraman, Tony Poole, were also present.
 To ensure the secrecy of the interview, the final transmission tape was kept under constant surveillance and security guards were present during its editing.
 In the week following the recording of the interview, the BBC's controller of editorial policy, Richard Ayre; the head of weekly television current affairs programmes, Tim Gardam; and Panorama editor Steve Hewlett watched the interview at the Grand Hotel in Eastbourne.

 The Board of Governors of the BBC were deliberately kept unaware of the interview by Panorama executives and by the Director-General of the BBC, John Birt.
 The chairman of the board of governors, Marmaduke Hussey, was married to Lady Susan Hussey, a confidant of Queen Elizabeth II and a woman of the bedchamber.
 It was feared that the interview might have been discredited ahead of broadcast or possibly never shown if Hussey had been aware.
 The official royal liaison person between the BBC and the British royal family, Jim Moir, was also kept unaware.
 The film director David Puttnam had advised Diana against the interview and subsequently said that he would "never forgive John Birt for not explaining to Diana the implications of what she was doing and for not alerting [Marmaduke] Hussey".